freeCodeCamp/freeCodeCamp/guide/english/c/ternary-operator/index.md

 ## Ternary Operator

 Programmers use ternary operators in C for decision making inplace of conditional statements **if** and **else**.
 The ternary operator is an operator that takes three arguments.
 The first argument is a comparison argument, the second is the result upon a true comparison, and the third is the result upon a false comparison.
-If it helps you can think of the operator as shortened way of writing an if-else statement.
+If it helps you can think of the operator as shortened way of writing an if-else statement.It is a easier alternative of if-else for some short programs.
+Thus ternary operator serves as useful resource.

 Here's a simple decision-making example using **if** and **else**: